mykter/prisma-cloud-pipeline/README.md

 Prisma Cloud's container scanning feature (formerly called Twistlock) has a web UI to review findings in.
 You can also define
 [triage rules](https://docs.twistlock.com/docs/compute_edition/vulnerability_management/vuln_management_rules.html) to
-(temporarily) ignore findings.
+ignore findings.
 There are a number of [example integrations](https://github.com/twistlock/sample-code/blob/master/CI/) into CI pipelines, which all follow the same pattern: scan a specific docker image that is present in the pipeline, report any issues found, and optionally fail if a certain 'badness' threshold is met.
+These are useful, but limited.

-The motivation for this project is to get security findings closer to developers, and integrate the entire process with existing project CI pipelines.
+The motivation for this project is to get _all_ findings closer to developers, not just findings for a specific container, and integrate the entire process with existing project CI pipelines.
 All findings (for specified collections) are retrieved from the Prisma Cloud API, and a set of locally defined triage rules are applied to suppress specific findings or containers from the main output.

 This:

-1. Provides clear visibility of any new un-triaged findings, and optionally allows the pipeline to fail if there are any.
+1. Provides clear visibility of any new un-triaged findings, wherever they are in a deployment, and optionally allows the pipeline to fail if there are any.

 2. Enables triage of issues to follow the usual merge/pull request approach.
 If there are any new findings or false positives, they need to be either fixed or added to the triage rules file before the pipeline passes again.